 - It takes less than 1 hour to make the packed vegan breakfast cookies

-- You can really add whatever nuts and seeds you have on hand to these oatmeal breakfast cookies, so if you don’t like the ones I used in the recipe just change them up!
+- You can really add whatever nuts and seeds you have on hand to these vegan oatmeal cookies, so if you don’t like the ones I used in the recipe just change them up!

 I wanted to create a cookie that could still be classified as a cookie but also have some healthy elements to it and not just be all sugar and butter.
 There is a lot of opportunity with these gluten-free breakfast cookies to add what nuts and seeds you want.
 I typically have pumpkin seeds, sunflower seeds and pecans on hand, so I went with those.
 With all the nuts, seeds and nut butter, these healthy vegan oatmeal cookies have become one of the yummiest high protein vegan snacks to have on hand.
 They don’t just have to be enjoyed at breakfast, they can be enjoyed all day long.

 These vegan breakfast cookies take no time to make.
 Simply, start by preparing the flax eggs, and melting the coconut oil.
 When those are ready, combine them with maple syrup, cashew butter and vanilla.
 Then get those dry ingredients mixed together in a separate bowl (leaving the chocolate chips until the end).
 Next, is where the magic happens.
 Combine the wet ingredients with the dry, add the chocolate chips and thoroughly mix together.
 Then using a 1/3 cup, measure out 9 cookies.
 They will be round but on the thicker side.
 The texture should be that of a normal cookie.
 Then bake them at 325F for roughly 25 minutes.
 They might still be a bit soft when they initially come out of the oven.
 Therefore, it’s important to let them cool for the baking process to finish.
+Then you will be lef with some chewy, mouth-watering vegan breakfast cookies!

 here are a few reasons why I love these healthy vegan oatmeal cookies, so listen up!